heysuen/UI-UX-Designer-HTML-Email-Signature-Behance-Dribbble-Linktree-Social-Icons/README.md

-# HTML Email Signature for UI/UX Designers to showcase portfolio
+# Custom HTML Email Signature
 I created my first HTML email signature to improve my personal branding as a UI/UX Designer. 💻🖱

 This is the design I came up with: